Great facilities on campus

 Getting hands on

-As part of a teaching session on getting the best out of the archives, students browse a collection, identify a research theme and then share their findings with the wider group.
-“Going hands-on is a great way of highlighting the scope of these collections and the added insights that primary sources can bring to their research”, explains Chris.
-“They become experts at what they are looking at.
-And there’s always that possibility that they will discover something that no one has found before.”
+As part of some teaching sessions, students explore collections, identify research themes, and then share their findings with the wider group.
+This hands-on approach is a great way to discover the scope of these collections and the additional insights that primary sources can bring to their research.
+Students become experts in their chosen areas, with the exciting potential of discovering something previously unknown.

 Students working in the library